 The Cave Garden: a garden underground that grows and grows…

-Artist Philippa Kate Weaver is resident at Leith Hill Place for the spring of 2019 and invites all visitors to the house to contribute to a collaborative sculpture.
+Artist Philippa Kate Weaver was resident at Leith Hill Place for the spring of 2019 and invited all visitors to the house to contribute to a collaborative sculpture.

-Inspired by one-time mistress of Leith Hill Place and creator of the Rhododendron Wood, Caroline Wedgwood, this sculptural project is part of the Leith Hill estate’s 2019 programme focusing on 'outdoors & wellbeing'.
+Inspired by one-time mistress of Leith Hill Place and creator of the Rhododendron Wood, Caroline Wedgwood, this sculptural project was part of the Leith Hill estate’s 2019 programme focusing on 'outdoors & wellbeing'.

-Visitors to the house are asked to choose a handful of clay and create a flower and place it on the wood pile plinth.
-The work explores the idea of creative making being a route to connection with others and to being happier in oneself.
-Visitors are encouraged to return to see how the sculpture grows and review its progress.
+Visitors to the house were asked to choose a handful of clay, create a flower and place it on the wood pile plinth.
+The work explored the idea of creative making as a route to connecting with others and being happier in oneself.
+Visitors were encouraged to return to see how the sculpture grows and review its progress.

 Inspired by the landscape